Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ---

-## Bitwise Operations
+## Bitwise Operations and Functions

-This group of functions and operations interacts with integers through their binary representation.
+Interacts with integers through their binary representation.

 ### Bitwise NEGATE